HOW TO APPLY

 2. Complete your application and pay your $50 application fee.
 If you are applying for financial aid, complete the financial aid section within the application.

 Please email email@example.com if you have questions or would like more information.

-The AMIGOS Marin Chapter recruits, trains, and supports AMIGOS participants and their families from Marin County.
+The AMIGOS Marin Chapter is part of a 25 Chapter Network that recruits, trains, and supports AMIGOS volunteers and families in their local community.
 Our chapter accepts participants during the fall prior to each summer experience.
 During the months of November through May, Marin Chapter participants will take part in local training and fundraising events as they prepare for their AMIGOS experience.